Performance appraisal methods

 Assess the employee’s past performance by considering:

-- How well the employee has performed since the last meeting?
-Have you got any evidence or examples to refer to?
+- Their performance since the last meeting.
+Is there any evidence or examples to refer to?

 - What achievements you can recall have been made over the last year?
 Ideally you will have records of interim reviews to refer to